db-ux-design-system/core-web/packages/components/src/components/radio/docs/Angular.md

 ## Angular

-Load SCSS globally somewhere in your app:
+Load SCSS globally within `styles.scss` in your app:

 ```scss
 @use "@db-ui/components/build/styles/db-ui-42-webpack" as *;